nschiper/ShadowDB/README.md

 ShadowDB
 ========

-Replicated database with a formally-verified implementation of Paxos
+A replicated database with a formally-verified implementation of Paxos